 1. Buying The Materials

 The etching cream is sold in plastic bottles weighing 3, 10, 22oz or even 10lbs (!)
 They’re all pretty much the same quality, although Armour Etch is a good and well-respected brand.

 They’ve perfected a specially formulated compound that acts quickly by eating into the surface of your glass.

 Although not dangerous if you use it carefully, etching cream contains hydrofluoric acid and can’t be shipped by air, so you’ll have to find suppliers in your own country.

-If you’re in the US, Delphi Stained Glass hold all three sizes of Armour Etch Cream in stock and have a 30-day money back guarantee.
+If you’re in the US, Amazon.com stocks Armour Etch Cream .
 Whenever I’ve had dealings with them they’ve always been very helpful and prompt.

 Stencils come in different forms – ready-made, custom-made, reusable or single use.